Open Inventor

 • add and remove objects or parts of objects

-• represent, save, load and print them
+• represent, save, load, and print them

 • use them for further processing

-• animate them by engines
+• animate them by using engines

 Open Inventor in MeVisLab